-I am currently gainfully employed at
+My name's Ryan Bigg and I am currently gainfully employed at

-life with Spree an amazing experience.
-I triage issues, reply to users' questions on the mailing list and spend the remainder of that time developing on Spree.
+Spree Commerce as the Community Manager there.
+My job is to make your life with Spree an amazing experience.
+I triage issues, reply to users' questions on the mailing list and spend the remainder of that time developing features for Spree.

-I wrote a book called Rails 3 in Action with Yehuda Katz, which you should buy, as it teaches you how to develop a Rails application the
+I wrote a book called Rails 4 in

+this book, as it teaches you how to develop a Rails application the

 I've done a lot of work on the official Rails guides, enough to be ranked #17 for all time Rails committers at the time of writing.
 I've done this by writing such interesting guides as the first copy of the Active Record Querying Guide as well as beginning work on Rails Internals: The Rails 3 Initialization Process, which is quite a massive beast and one day I will complete it.
 I also helped out with the Configuring Rails Applications guide, updating it to Rails 3, and played a large part in the Asset Pipeline Guide.